carlosjhr64/korekto/examples/Tutorial.md

 You only need to give the statement type,
 `Korekto` completes the comment.

-On this tutorial, you'll need to run `:KorektoPatch` or press `<Leader><F7>`, because there's a patch in the file(Monkey Patching).
-It's just a guard rail to ensure you're aware of the patch.
-To find the patch, just press `<F7>` and it'll take you there with an error message(monkey patching not allowed).

 Keep in mind that as powerful as `Regexp` can be, you'll run into weaknesses in the `Regexp` engine.
 There will be times when the simple pattern generator(provided by `Korekto`) can't create the test you want, and you'll consider using a literal `Regexp`.
 And some tests may not be possible...
 The current consensus is that `Regexp` is not Turing Complete.
-So you may consider using the `instance_eval` and monkey patch options.
+So you may consider using the `instance_eval` and refinements options.
 You'll be going down the rabbit hole of trying to create a proof assistant for your project...
 Burrowing yourself down all the way to first principles.